groovey/Documentation/README.md

 Groovey Documentation
 =====================

-A scaffolding tool to generate markdown documentation website.
+A php scaffolding tool to generate markdown documentation website.
 The generates a very cool looking website for your documentation needs.

 ## How Does It Look?